whyohengee/mysite/src/blog/promises_basics.md

   }
 });

-//Create another Promise object, but this is w/in another function & will be chained in Promise consumption function showOff(phone) {
+//Create another Promise object, but this is within another function & will be chained in Promise consumption function showOff(phone) {
   let msg = ` hey friend check out my new ${phone}`;
   console.log(msg);